kolkhis/prolug-coursework/unit9_worksheet.md

 podman top -l  # Show the running processes inside the latest container podman logs -l # Show the logs from the latest container
 # Start a pod on local port 8080, and port 80 internal to the container
-podman run -dt -p 8080:80/tcp docker.io/library/httpd
-podman ps # Get the funky name of the container podman inspect -l # Display configuration of the container podman attach -l  # Attach to the most recently started container podman exec -it mycontainer bash  # Start a new bash shell inside the container and attach to it

-podman stop <name> # Stop a container by name or ID
+podman ps # Get the funky name of the container podman inspect -l # Display configuration of the container podman attach -l  # Attach to the most recently started container podman exec -it mycontainer bash  # Start a new bash shell inside the container and attach to it podman stop mycontainer # Stop a container by name or ID podman build -t mycontainer:tag . # Build a container image from the Dockerfile in the current directory
 ```
-The image will still be there when you stop the container, it will stay until you
-delete it.

 The `-l` (`--latest`) option for a lot of these commands is a shortcut for the last
 container that was made, used in place of a container name or ID.

+---

+Images will still be there when you stop containers.
+They will stay until you delete it.

+---

 * `podman inspect -l`: Displays information about the container.
     * Container, image, volume, network, and/or configuration